 - FoodChain ID Certification audit reports and certificates are issued on time in order that you meet your customers’ requirements.

-For more information about FoodChain ID’s Non-GMO Certification Programme please fill out our contact form and one of our representatives will be in touch with you as soon as possible.
-Include any details about your inquiry within the Comments field.
+For more information about FoodChain ID’s Non-GMO Certification Program please fill out our contact form and one of our representatives will be in touch with you as soon as possible.
+Include any details about your inquiry within the comments field.

 Non-GMO Project Verification

-As the longest serving technical administrator for the Non-GMO Project’s Product Verification Programme, FoodChain ID has verified 75% of the market – more than 50,000 products – and served more than 2,500 clients in over 100 countries.
+As the longest serving technical administrator for the Non-GMO Project’s Product Verification Program, FoodChain ID has verified more products than our competitors combined – over 50,000 products – and served more than 2,500 clients in over 100 countries.
 FoodChain ID clients include North America’s most trusted brands, producers, retailers, co-packing and manufacturing companies, livestock and crop producers, small businesses, and importers and distributors of internationally traded brands.

 If you’re interested in acquiring the Non-GMO Project “Butterfly Seal” FoodChain ID can help.

 To learn more about what it takes to get verified, please visit this link.

 You can also receive a free instant online cost estimate here